 Q: How often should a dial or analog Thermometer be calibrated?

 A: Before every use.
 Calibrating does not always mean fixing, it’s just a spot check to ensure the device is accurate.
 Adjustments are made, only when and if necessary.
 In order to smoke a meal properly, you must be able to accurately read the internal temperature of the meat and pit.
 A read that is off, even by a few, degrees, can ruin the meal.

-Smoker thermometers are used to monitor temperatures while food is in the smoker.
+Thermometers are used to monitor temperatures while food is in the smoker.
 Making guesswork of your smoke can result in a disastrous meal.
-Smoker Thermometers will help you set the perfect time for a cut based on type and taste.
+They will help you set the perfect time for a cut based on type and taste.
 They will monitor your time and temperature throughout the cook.
 They will alert you to ranges outside of your set targets and will inform you when your meal is complete.